sidharth-choudhary786/quant-volatility-risk-engine/README.md

 3. Check `portfolio_comparison.csv`
 4. Read the Diagnostics section

-This gives a complete picture in under 10 minutes.
+This gives a complete picture in a few minutes.

-## Why This Project Matters

-This project intentionally prioritizes:
-- robustness over curve-fitting
-- interpretability over opaque optimization
-- failure analysis over headline metrics

-These priorities come with trade-offs, and the results reflect that.

-## What Makes This Project Different

-- Fully automated end-to-end pipeline (one command)
-- Rolling walk-forward evaluation (no look-ahead bias)
-- Explicit regime-aware logic (not hidden ML)
-- Portfolio-level risk controls (VaR, ES, stress tests)
-- Diagnostics-first mindset (failure analysis, not just returns)

-## How This Project Should Be Read

-This repository is not meant to be skimmed like a typical trading strategy.

-It is structured to show **how decisions are made**, not just what the final metrics are.

-If you are reviewing this as:
-- a researcher → focus on walk-forward logic and diagnostics
-- an interviewer → focus on design decisions and failure analysis
-- an engineer → focus on modularity and reproducibility

-The results matter, but understanding *why they look the way they do* matters more.

-## Key Design Decisions
+## Design Choices (and Trade-offs)

-Some deliberate choices shaped this system:

-- Walk-forward evaluation is used instead of static splits to reflect how models are deployed in practice.
+Several design decisions were made deliberately, even though they reduced headline performance.
+Walk-forward evaluation is used instead of static splits to better reflect real deployment.
+Volatility regimes are rule-based and observable, which avoids black-box behavior but reacts more slowly to sudden shifts.

-- Regime logic is rule-based and observable, avoiding opaque decision boundaries.
-- Risk controls operate at the portfolio level, not as post-processing filters.
-- Diagnostics are treated as first-class outputs, not optional analysis.
+Risk controls operate at the portfolio level rather than as a final filter, and diagnostics are treated as core outputs rather than optional analysis.

-These decisions trade raw performance for interpretability and robustness.
+Some of these choices make results look worse on paper, but they make the system easier to reason about and debug.

+I’m aware these decisions hurt some metrics.
+That’s a trade-off I was comfortable making, and I’d still make the same calls if I rebuilt this.

 ## Technical Overview

-### 1. What this project is about (in simple words)
+### 1. What the System Does (Plain Language)

-The entire research pipeline is fully automated and reproducible.
+The pipeline is fully automated and reproducible.

-Instead of focusing on “high returns”, the goal is to build a system that is:

-- statistically sound
-- free from look-ahead bias
+The goal was not to maximize returns, but to study behavior.

+In simple terms, the system focuses on:

+- correct out-of-sample testing
+- clear separation between training and evaluation
-- robust across market regimes
+- portfolio behavior across different volatility regimes
-- transparent and diagnosable
+- understanding why strategies fail, not just when they work

-### 2. Key ideas implemented
+### 2. Core Ideas

 #### Volatility modeling
-- GARCH, GJR-GARCH, EGARCH, FIGARCH
+GARCH-family models (GARCH, GJR-GARCH, EGARCH, FIGARCH) are used only to estimate conditional volatility.
+They are not used to predict returns.

-#### Research discipline
+#### Evaluation discipline
-- Rolling walk-forward re-fitting
-- Dynamic model selection
-- Strict train → test separation
-- No data leakage
+Models are re-fit in a rolling walk-forward setup.
+Avoiding look-ahead bias was treated as a hard constraint, even when it reduced performance.

 #### Strategy logic
-- Volatility targeting
-- Volatility regime detection (LOW / MEDIUM / HIGH)
-- Risk-adjusted signal: Expected Return ÷ Forecasted Volatility
+Signals combine expected returns with forecasted volatility.
+Position sizes are controlled via volatility targeting, and market conditions are grouped into LOW, MEDIUM, and HIGH volatility regimes.

-#### Portfolio & risk
+#### Portfolio and risk
-- Inverse-volatility weighted portfolios
-- Regime-aware portfolio allocation
-- Portfolio-level VaR & Expected Shortfall constraints
-- Stress testing (COVID-19, rate-hike regimes)
-- Capital allocation checks
+Assets are weighted by inverse volatility.
+A regime-aware allocator scales exposure during high-risk periods.
+Risk is monitored using VaR, Expected Shortfall, and historical stress episodes such as COVID-19 and rate-hike phases.

 #### Diagnostics
-- Regime-wise performance attribution
-- Risk allocator behavior analysis
-- Crisis-specific drawdown analysis
-- Visual equity curves for interpretation
+Instead of relying on a single Sharpe ratio, the system produces diagnostics that show when the strategy struggles, when risk controls activate, and how drawdowns evolve.

 ### 3. Project structure (clean & modular)